maisamaximo/attendance-list-react/README.md

-# lista-presen-a-react
+# attendance-list-react
-App para adicionar nomes na lista de presença.
-Projeto simples aplicando conceitos de React
+App to add names to the attendance list.
+Simple project applying React concepts